 With a swimming pool, free breakfast, free parking, and WIFI, AND being pet-friendly, the Best Western is a favorite hotel for many Salem visitors.
 It's not hard to see why!

-Last but certainly not least, the Grand Hotel in Salem is a newly renovated and authentically refined.
-The beautiful and stately guest rooms run from deluxe to suites and packages are available.
-Whether you’re thinking of booking the Grand Romance or the Mid-Valley Wine Trail or Bust package, we are sure you won’t be disappointed.
+Last but certainly not least, the Grand Hotel in Salem is newly renovated and authentically refined.
+The beautiful and stately guest rooms range from deluxe to suites, and packages are available.

-Accommodations range from bed & breakfasts, campgrounds, hotels and motels, to resorts and vacation rentals.
-It’s important to consider your needs, such as the length of your trip, how many guests with be traveling with you, how much money you want to spend, and if what kind of amenities you’re after (WIFI, swimming pool, parking, etc.).
+It’s important to consider your needs, such as the length of your trip, how many guests will be traveling with you, how much money you want to spend, and what kind of amenities you’re after (WIFI, swimming pool, parking, etc.).

 If you’re not sure where to start or are overwhelmed by options, we recommend writing a list of the amenities that are most important to you (and your fellow travelers) during your stay.
-Once you know what you want you can begin narrowing down which accommodations are right for you during your visit.

 Salem Day Trips